rocky-linux/documentation/docs/guides/email/postfix_reporting.md

 Aside from postfix, we will need _mailx_ for testing our ability to send emails.
 To install both, and any dependencies required, enter the following on the Rocky Linux server command line:

 `dnf install postfix mailx`

+!!! important "Rocky Linux 9.0 Changes"

+    This procedure works perfectly fine in Rocky Linux 9.0.
+The difference here is where the `mailx` command comes from.
+While you can install it by name in 8.x, `mailx` comes from the appstream package `s-nail` in 9.0.
+To install the needed packages, you need to use:

+    ```
+    dnf install postfix s-nail
+    ```

 ## Testing And Configuring Postfix